Links on SoundGuys may earn us a commission. Learn more.

 For many years, the Audio Technica ATH-M50 and its variants have been popular among cost-conscious audiophiles.
 By offering a much better sound for the price over competitors like Beats, the ATH-M50 has long been a go-to recommendation for anyone looking for an inexpensive step-up.
 However, one of the best Audio-Technica headphones never quite made the jump to wireless.
 That is, until the Audio-Technica ATH-M50xBT.

 Who is the Audio-Technica ATH-M50xBT for?

 - Anyone who liked the original ATH-M50 or the ATH-M50x will love the new ATH-M50xBT.
 The main thing that’s different is that it’s wireless—that’s it.

 - Younger listeners will enjoy the Audio-Technica ATH-M50xBT because of its somewhat bass-heavy sound, and overall high sound quality.
 This is a dramatic step-up from most popular models.

 - Musicians will appreciate these as a set of studio monitors much like the wired version of ATH-M50.

 - If you’re looking for a step-up in audio quality, the Audio-Technica ATH-M50xBT is the logical step up for many.

 What is it like to use the Audio-Technica ATH-M50xBT?

 When you first take the headphones out of the box, you’ll see that there’s a detachable 3.5mm cable, microUSB cable, and a leather carrying pouch.

-Like most Bluetooth headphones, the Audio-Technica ATH-M50xBT offer a listening experience free from wires, and are primarily focused on audio quality instead of the latest features and doodads.
+Like most Bluetooth headphones, the Audio-Technica ATH-M50xBT offers a listening experience free from wires, and is primarily focused on audio quality instead of the latest features and doodads.
 It’s not surprising, given that every preceding iteration of the famed Audio-Technica ATH-M50 has basically followed the same product philosophy of “sound quality over all other concerns.”
 However, the addition of Bluetooth 5 means it can hang with the best of them where the spec-sheet is concerned.